Bevy Plugins

 }

-These plugins are useful for bundling up all the setup and runtime behavior of a feature into something we can toggle on and off.
+Plugins are useful for bundling up all the setup and runtime behavior of a feature into something we can toggle on and off.
 Plugins encapsulate the complexity of the feature into something we can "plug-into" our app.

 By performing the necessary setup such as adding systems, resources and events to your game, each plugin is responsible for injecting its behavior into your game loop.